svichas/CSSPerformace/readme.md

 # CSS Performance

 This repository is about how CSS makes your website faster or how CSS might slow down your website.
-Website performance is one of the most important feature of your website for the end user.
-Also consider that CSS one of the biggest contributor to slow render times and if your site takes forever to load, chances are your users aren't gonna wait for it to finish loading.
+Consider that CSS one of the biggest contributor to slow render times and if your website takes forever to load, chances are your users aren't gonna wait for it to finish loading.

 ## Table contents